Comparative advantage: Ricardian model

 The Ricardian model is a general equilibrium mathematical model of international trade.
 Although the idea of the Ricardian model was first presented in the Essay on Profits (a single-commodity version) and then in the Principles (a multi-commodity version) by David Ricardo, the first mathematical Ricardian model was published by William Whewell in 1833.
-The earliest test of the Ricardian model was performed by G.D.A.
-MacDougall, which was published in Economic Journal of 1951 and 1952.
+The earliest test of the Ricardian model was performed by G. D. A. MacDougall, which was published in The Economic Journal of 1951 and 1952.
 In the Ricardian model, trade patterns depend on productivity differences.

 The following is a typical modern interpretation of the classical Ricardian model.
 In the interest of simplicity, it uses notation and definitions, such as opportunity cost, unavailable to Ricardo.

 The world economy consists of two countries, Home and Foreign, which produce wine and cloth.
 Labor, the only factor of production, is mobile domestically but not internationally; there may be migration between sectors but not between countries.
 We denote the labor force in Home by $\textstyle L$, the amount of labor required to produce one unit of wine in Home by $\textstyle a_{LW}$, and the amount of labor required to produce one unit of cloth in Home by $\textstyle a_{LC}$.
 The total amount of wine and cloth produced in Home are $Q_W$ and $Q_C$ respectively.
 We denote the same variables for Foreign by appending a prime.
 For instance, $\textstyle a'_{LW}$ is the amount of labor needed to produce a unit of wine in Foreign.